KoTeCo-Oy/ctfd-challenge-uploader/README.md

     "name": "Hello world challenge",
     "description": "Can you find your first flag?", "flag": "CTF{H3llO_wOrlD}"
-    "category": "Category"
+    "category": "Category",
+    "Requirement": ["name of previous challenge"]
 }
 ```

 You can have other "fields" described too, they will be ignored (for now).
 So if you want to write solving steps for the flag you can write it as following

 ```
 * Flag rewarded for opening PDF